microsoft/purview-data-governance-masterclass/Lab-04 - Business Domains and Terms.md

 ## Task 1: Creating Business Domains

+> Microsoft Purview Solution: Data Catalog

 **⏰ Duration:** 20 minutes

-**🎯 Outcome:** At the end of this task, you will have conceptualised and created business domains in Purview.
+**🎯 Outcome:** At the end of this task, you will have conceptualized and created business domains in Purview.

 ### Understanding Business Domains